Saeed-dev2/Virtual_Pet_Management_System/README.md

 ### `Pet`

 The base class for all pets.
-It includes methods for feeding, playing, checking health, and simulating the passage of time.
+It includes methods for feeding, playing, checking health, and simulating the passage of the time.

 **Attributes:**
 - `name` (str): The name of the pet.